colin1990324/colin1990324.github.com/about/index.md

 Tags of me: University of Missouri, Computer Science, Photography, Sports Climbing, Hiking, Tennis, Go

-Leave me a message or send emails if you have any questions!
+Leave me a message or send me emails if you have any questions!